mmorris26/Project-1-Noughts-and-Crosses/README.md

 ### Building

 In this stage I took my wireframe and built the HTML content first.
 This consited of a set of 9 buttons to represent the tiles encapsulated by two divs.
-The first div was to hold the 9 tiles, and the second was to hold that div and position it relative to the body.
+The first div was to hold the 9 tiles, and the second was to hold that div's and position relative to the body.

 I then went on to style my HTML with CSS and imported a new font called Quicksand from Google Fonts.
 I centered the main div with a flex and aligned it centrally both vertically and horizontally.